5 Ways To Decrease Head-Injury Risk In Youth Football

 4. NEW TECHNOLOGY

-Ultimately, to make the game of football safer for players, coaches and team management should consider implementing new product advancements allowing staff to be more informed when large hits occur and when specific athletes are putting themselves at more risk.
+Ultimately, to make the game of football safer for players, coaches and team management should consider implementing new product advancements allowing staff to be more informed when large hits occur and when specific athletes are putting themselves at more risk due to improper technique.
 Sensors are beginning to make a rapid entrance into sports with technologies being able to track hydration, heart rate, muscle contusion, and most importantly, what’s happening to an individual’s head.
+AS more teams are collecting data on their athletes, Team Staff can use that information to make more informed decisions.

-In many ways, sensors and new technology allows coaches and athletes to reveal the data you can’t see with your eyes.
+In many ways, sensors and new technology allows coaches and athletes to reveal the data you can’t see from the sidelines or through film.
 The more we understand about what’s going on in an athlete’s body, the more we can focus on changing behavior and eliminating activity leading to the risk of injury.

 3. PROPER FITTING HELMET